IQ404/study-notes/README.md

 - Currently, I think the significant part of the overhead, if copying is happening, is the copying of the variables (captured by value) stored in the lambda object.

+❓ Understand the cause of the runtime overrhead of calling `std::function`.

 # Part II: Styles

 ## Header-only Implementation